 The operation of the four proposed ranges on Tinian: would result in the introduction and long-term presence of a noise source associated with small arms fire.
-At the Automated Combat Pistol/Military Police Firearms Qualification Course, 9 millimeter small arms would be authorized for use.
+At the Automated Combat Pistol/Multipurpose Firearms Qualification Course, 9 millimeter small arms would be authorized for use.
 At the other three ranges, 5.56 millimeter rifles would be authorized for use.
 Noise that would be generated by the proposed small arms firing is characterized as impulsive noise that is associated with a higher level of annoyance as compared to more continuous noise sources (e.g., traffic noise).
 Impulsive sound is of short duration (typically less than one second) and high intensity.
 It has abrupt onset, rapid decay, and often a rapidly changing spectral composition.
-Other example sources of impulse sound include explosions, impacts, and the passage of supersonic aircraft (sonic booms), though none of these sources are included within the description of the proposed action.
+Other sources of impulse sound include explosions, impacts, and the passage of supersonic aircraft (sonic booms).